 If you’re a kitchen lover and love to spice up your meals with different recipes, then you have definitely come across or even used cayenne pepper in one instance or another.

 And while most of us just use it for spicing up meals so as to savor the beautiful flavors, many societies have had a history of using it for a number of health benefits and therapies in the past.

-In this article, we are going to explore the various benefits that can be taken advantage of by making use of cayenne pepper as a herb, for info on its supplement form, click here.
+In this article, we are going to explore the various benefits that can be taken advantage of by making use of cayenne pepper as a herb, but it is also available in supplement form.

 Benefits of using cayenne pepper

 - Helps relieve and in some occasions prevent migraines

 According to research, cayenne pepper’s spice helps stimulate pain response in another part of the body hence deflecting the brain’s attention from the migraine.
 Basically speaking, you are tricking the body to feel pain anywhere else but in the head hence alleviating the migraine in a sense.

 In a study carried out by the Laval University, scientists found out that people who took cayenne pepper for breakfast could inhibit the intake of food throughout the day and ultimately lessen their caloric intake.
 Suffice to say, if you are having trouble with getting a favorable means to support your weight loss journey, then resorting to cayenne pepper might actually do you some good.